OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### One Time Password

-OTP is the best method in order to implement a secure forgot password service that triggers as a 2FA functionality.
+One Time Password (OTP) is the best method in order to implement a secure forgot password service that triggers as a 2FA functionality.

 The two most famous methods are Time-OTP ([TOTP](https://tools.ietf.org/html/rfc6238)), or HMAC-OTP ([HOTP](https://tools.ietf.org/html/rfc4226)).
 The main difference is in the counter, where TOTP focuses on the Unix time, and HOTP has a counter that gets incremented on every user call to generate the OTP.